-IN my childhood, rain meant something.
+IN MY childhood, rain meant something.
 It meant action.

 Buckets had to be strategically placed along the hallway of our farm-house to catch the roof leaks.

-It meant my father had to move fast, to get outdoors towards the approaching bank of clouds, cup his hands to his mouth and lean back into the wind, crying out: “Send her down Hughie!” as loud as he could.
+My father had to move fast, to get outdoors towards the approaching bank of clouds, cup his hands to his mouth and lean back into the wind, crying out: “Send her down Hughie!” as loud as he could.
 If my grandfather was around, he would yell it too.

 “A farmer had to take things into his own hands, not by bending to his knees in prayer, but making a proactive, dramatic, full-throated invocation.”

 I don’t recall asking what the shouting was for, like I don’t remember asking why we had to run around with buckets while mum lifted the rugs.
 Somehow it was just part of living on a farm.